A $\delta f$ PIC method with Forward-Backward Lagrangian reconstructions: Introduction

-In this article we consider a variant of this method where the bulk density is evolved using a semi-Lagrangian approach based on the Forward-Backward Lagrangian (FBL) method \cite{Campos-Pinto.Charles.2018.jcm}.
-As the latter relies on periodic reconstructions of the characteristic backward flow using a set of markers that have been pushed forward along precise trajectories, coupling the $\df$ and FBL approaches appears as a natural option for practical applications.
+In this article we consider a variant of this approach where the bulk density is updated using a semi-Lagrangian approach based on the Forward-Backward Lagrangian (FBL) method \cite{Campos-Pinto.Charles.2018.jcm}.

+Inspired by Ref.~\cite{colombi_metric_2017}, the core of the FBL method is to compute backward trajectories on arbitrary nodes by local inversions of the particle trajectories: as these describe the forward transport flow in phase space and are naturally provided by the PIC code, their local inversion allows to perform semi-Lagrangian updates of a smooth density represented on a coarse grid.
+In particular the novelty of our approach is that it does not primarily rely on an accurate particle approximation of the density itself, but rather on an accurate description of the particle trajectories.
+As these are in general much less noisy than the phase space density, we believe that this new paradigm can lead to efficient low-noise particle methods.

 The outline is as follows.
-In Section~\ref{sec:ansatz} we present our general ansatz for the discrete density, which may be seen as a hybrid discretization between particle and semi-lagrangian density representations.
-In Section~\ref{sec:transp} we then recall the key steps of electrostatic particle-in-cell approximations, and in Section~\ref{sec:df-pic} we describe the $\df$ PIC method with FBL remappings of the bulk density.
+In Section~\ref{sec:ansatz} we present our general ansatz for the discrete density, which may be seen as a hybrid discretization between particle and semi-Lagrangian density representations.
+In Section~\ref{sec:transp} we recall the key steps of electrostatic particle-in-cell approximations, and in Section~\ref{sec:df-pic} we describe the $\df$ PIC method with FBL remappings of the bulk density.
 The proposed method is summarized in Section~\ref{sec:over_df}, and in Section~\ref{sec:num} we present a series of numerical results involving two-stream instability test cases to illustrate the enhanced denoising properties of our approach.
+We conclude in Section~\ref{sec:conclu} with a summary of the proposed method, a discussion on its novelty and two perspectives for future research.